nacis/atlasofdesign.org/about/index.md

 ## Volume 4

-Volume 4 is available for pre-order!
+Volume 4 is available for order!
 Please visit our [orders page](/order).
+Copies of Volume 4 will ship by end of October 2018.

 ## Volume 3